TraceMind Logo

 The free tier question

-One thing I appreciate about TraceMind's model: the search itself is completely free.
-The hybrid search engine, semantic plus full-text, works identically on the free tier and Pro.
+One thing I appreciate about TraceMind's model: the core search is included on Free.
+The hybrid search engine, semantic plus full-text, uses the same ranking on Free and Pro.
 There's no degraded "basic search" on Free and "real search" on Pro.
-You get 365-day retention, unlimited pages, the whole search stack.
+Both plans have no TraceMind page cap.
+Free keeps captured history forever and cannot select a shorter retention window; Pro defaults to keep forever but may choose one.
+Browser storage capacity still applies.

 Pro adds things like high-resolution screenshots, the offline page viewer, and notes and tags.
 Those are genuine power-user features.
-But the core thing this article is about, searching the actual text of your browsing history, is free and unrestricted.
-Gating search quality behind a paywall would undermine the whole point.
+But the core thing this article is about, searching readable text that TraceMind successfully captured, is available on Free.
+Browser storage, capture eligibility, model warm-up, and search thresholds still set practical limits.

 Why this didn't exist sooner